Keep your Joomla site secure and tidy by automatically managing inactive user accounts with the free Task - Inactive Users plugin.

 - User Notes: Automatically add categorized notes to deactivated users’ accounts for audit trails.

-- Free and Open-Source: Available at no cost under the GPL license, thanks to Andrew Berendts’ commission.
+- Free and Open-Source: Available at no cost under the GPL license, thanks to an anonymous contribution.

 - Joomla 5.x Integration: Built for Joomla’s task scheduler, CLI, and user management system, ensuring compatibility and performance.